JURZEL/GTD_NOW/README.md

 Wenn du möchtest, kann ich dieses Tutorial noch als separate `TUTORIAL.md` auslagern, mit Screenshots ergänzen oder eine kurze Onboarding‑Seite in der App implementieren.

+## Image optimizations (docs)

+The project's documentation now includes real app screenshots.
+To keep the docs fast and the repository small we:

+- Store the full-size screenshots as modern WebP files under `docs/screenshots/*.webp`.
+- Provide small WebP thumbnails under `docs/screenshots/thumbs_small/` (200px wide) that link to the full-size images.

+If you need the original PNG exports they were used to generate the WebP files but are not kept in the repository to save space.
+You can regenerate or re-capture screenshots using an Android emulator and `adb exec-out screencap -p` if needed.